ClinicianCoders/ClinicianCoders/Instructions/Pre-course_instructions_online.md

 - Install RStudio

-- Download and install a speadsheet program
+- Download and install a spreadsheet program

 - Decide on the dataset you want to use for practice.